Interventions that significantly reduced anti-democratic attitudes, support for political violence, and partisan animosity:

 Participants read about how democracy has been crucial to America’s success as a leader in technology (e.g., computers, cellphones) and culture (e.g., film, music).
 They then read that American democracy is at risk from extreme partisanship.
 Participants learn that, fortunately, research shows that the vast majority of Americans support democracy, and this is a common identity of Americans.
 Moreover, despite perceptions to the contrary, most members of both parties like each other, disdain violence, and support the rules of democracy.
 Participants write about their two favorite things about being American.
 Participants thus learn of a common American identity and that most partisans share more in common than they think.

 Strengthening Democracy With Partisan Social Norms

 Participants are asked to read a fictional op-ed with real quotes and statistics.
-It focuses on the other party’s beliefs about democracy and violence.
-They learn that the leader of the other party (Biden or Trump) condemns violence and supports democratic processes (e.g., right to vote, freedom of the press).
-The op-ed also cites social science data about how at least 90% of the other party do not support violence or breaking the rules to help their party win.
+It focuses on their own party’s beliefs about democracy and violence.
+They learn that the leader of their party (Biden or Trump) condemns violence and supports democratic processes (e.g., right to vote, freedom of the press).
+The op-ed also cites social science data about how at least 90% of their own party do not support violence or breaking the rules to help their party win.
 Participants are asked to summarize the argument.
-Participants thus learn that the other party is against violence and supportive of democracy.
+Participants thus learn that their own party is against violence and supportive of democracy.

 Participants take part in an eight-minute befriending meditation.
 They listen to an audio that emphasizes treating yourself well and extending kindness to others.
 The audio discusses being safe, happy, healthy, and having ease of being.
 It suggests thinking of a loved one in the same way.
 It then asks respondents to think of a stranger this way (wishing them safety, happiness, health, and ease of being).
 Finally, it asks them to think of someone they find difficult in the same way.
 Respondents thus reflect on the importance of thinking positive thoughts about all beings.